janosgyerik/homepage/_posts/2007-05-18-svnssh-in-windows.markdown

 tags: []
 comments: []
 ---
-<p>Whether I tried from a client like RapidSVN or from the command line, this is the error I got:</p>
+Whether I tried from a client like RapidSVN or from the command line, this is the error I got:

 <blockquote>svn: Can't create tunnel: The system cannot find the file specified.</blockquote>

-<p>It would have been helpful if the message mentioned what file it was looking for, but whatever...
+It would have been helpful if the message mentioned what file it was looking for, but whatever...
-...even more surprisingly, google-ing didn't turn up a solution either...</p>
+...even more surprisingly, google-ing didn't turn up a solution either...

-<p>Luckily I remembered something about plink.exe ...</p>
+Luckily I remembered something about plink.exe ...

-<p>The second obstacle was finding the right way to specify the path to plink.exe</p>
+The second obstacle was finding the right way to specify the path to plink.exe

-<p>I added the environmental variable: `SVN_SSH`
+I added the environmental variable: `SVN_SSH`
 With value: `"c:/program files/putty/plink.exe"`
 Yes, the path is unix style and NOT windows style.
-And yes, the path is enclosed in double quotes (because of the space in it).</p>
+And yes, the path is enclosed in double quotes (because of the space in it).